Our laboratory has two distinct research focuses:

 - Clinical and translational research studies of iron metabolism in blood donors

 The blood vessel contains several anticoagulant proteins that prevent the formation of blood clots.
-The work in our laboratory is focused on one of these proteins called TFPI.
-TFPI inhibits proteases in the very early stages of blood coagulation.
+The work in our laboratory is focused on one of these proteins called tissue factor pathway inhibitor (TFPI).
 Humans without TFPI have not been identified and genetically altered mice that do not make TFPI die during embryonic development demonstrating that TFPI has critically important physiological functions.
+TFPI is a serine protease inhibitor that exerts anticoagulant activity during the very early stages of blood coagulation.
 Our laboratory uses a wide variety of biochemical, cellular (tissue culture) and animal models to define and characterize the physiological functions of TFPI.
-These include studies of the biochemical mechanisms that allow TFPI to associate with the surface of blood vessels and platelets, characterization and functional assessment of different alternatively spliced forms of TFPI and the development of new mouse models to examine the function of TFPI in vivo.
-The results of these studies will shed new light on a wide range of human diseases that are associated or caused by intravascular blood clots.
-We have recently demonstrated in mouse models that TFPI produced by the endothelial cells lining blood vessels as well as by platelets is important for preventing blood clots from forming in the brain.
-We are optimistic that our continued investigation of the physiological mechanisms underlying how TFPI functions in brain tissue will lead to new understanding of the causes and risk factors for stroke as well as vascular dementia.
+These include studies of the biochemical mechanisms that allow TFPI to inhibit blood coagulation proteases and associate with the surface of blood vessels and platelets, characterization and funtional assessment of different alternatively spliced forms of TFPI and the development of new mouse models to examine the function of TFPI in vivo.
+The results of these studies will shed new light on a wide range of human bleeding disorders, such as hemophilia, and diseases that are associated or caused by intravascular blood clots, such as deep venous thrombosis, heart attack, stroke and vascular dementia.

 Susan Maroney, DVM, PhD

 Research Scientist II